5gdev/5gdev/README.md

 Wanna hang out?
 Add me on Discord! (@mr5g)
 ## Projects
 ### 10++
-10++ is a Windows 10 modification that tries to improve Windows 10's consistency, as well as making it fluent.
+10++ is a Windows 10 modification that tries to improve Windows 10.

 <!---